Manya805/Bone_Fracture_Detection_Project/README.md

 Follow these steps to train, evaluate, and visualize both models.

 ---

-### Why These Methods

--   **CNN** learns spatial visual cues such as bone discontinuities and texture directly from pixels.

--   **EfficientNet + XGBoost** provides a compact, interpretable, and data-efficient pipeline.

--   This hybrid comparison helps assess the trade-offs between full deep learning and boosted-tree models.

 * * * * *

 4\.
 Steps to Run